achsanalfitra/nz/docs/style/brand-documentation.md

 * Border: very thin, 1 px for default matching the text width, coloured the same as placeholder text.
 * Layout: for fields that require actions, there is an indicator icon that should be on the rightmost of the field.
 It is separated with the rest of the field by a pipe symbol to the left, which is spaced at least 12 px.

+### Dialogs

+Dialogs are built similarly to buttons.
+It generally uses buttons' colour, such as Blue 700, Gold 700, or Background 100.
+Despite having almost all button characteristics, modals differ in their implementations.

+#### Pop-up menu
+This dialog is a list that opens when a button click happens, when clicking a dropdown or toggle for example.
+The pop-up menu should generally wrap the longest words on the menu list.
+Therefore, it is advised that the menu chooses words that have similar length.
+When there is a menu that exceeds the reasonable average of the word length, it is substituted with " ... ."
+Each item in the this dialog type should be assumed as invisible buttons, and they have atleast 10 px hitbox with 2 px spacing between elements.